-Lumbar spondylosis is a degenerative disorder in the lower-back region of the spine.
-Since the lumbar spine is responsible for bearing most of the body’s weight, as well as performing a full range of bending and twisting motions, it is extremely common for spondylosis to occur in this area.
+Lumbar spondylosis is, quite simply, degeneration in the region of the spine located in the lower back.
+Since the lumbar (lower) spine is responsible for bearing the majority of the body’s weight, as well as performing a full range of bending and twisting motions, it is extremely common for spondylosis to occur in this area.

-When we’re young, our bodies naturally keep the discs and soft tissue between our vertebrae moist and springy, so that they can stand up to the stress and strain we place on them.
+When we’re young, our bodies naturally keep the discs between our vertebrae hydrated and springy, so that they can stand up to the stress and strain we place on them.
 A thick coating of lubricating cartilage keeps the joints between our vertebrae moving smoothly.
 However, when we get older, our body chemistry changes.
-Soft tissues dry up, lose their elasticity, and wear away.
-This leads to a bevy of problems as our discs deteriorate, ligaments and tendons wear out, and cartilage erodes.
-These may include:
+Soft tissues dry up, lose their elasticity and wear away.
+This can lead to a bevy of problems as our discs deteriorate, ligaments and tendons stiffen and cartilage erodes.
+Specific spinal conditions that develop may include:

 - Ruptured discs

 As with most spinal conditions, the pain from spondylosis is mostly caused by nerve compression as the structures of the spine become abnormal, or by joint stiffness as cartilage erodes.
 The most common lumbar spondylosis symptoms include: